prestodb/presto/presto-docs/src/main/sphinx/admin/spill.rst

 Please note that enabling spill-to-disk does not guarantee execution of all memory intensive queries.
-It is still possible that the query runner will fail to divide intermediate data into chunks small enough that every chunk fits into memory, leading to `Out of memory` errors while loading the data from disk.
+It is still possible that the query runner will fail to divide intermediate data into chunks small enough that every chunk fits into memory, leading to ``Out of memory`` errors while loading the data from disk.

-Spill disk space
+Spill Disk Space
 ----------------

 Spilling intermediate results to disk and retrieving them back is expensive